How much will your home renovation get you in return?

 This goes to show again that real estate is very local.
 It is also why when I consult with potential sellers who ask about renovations on their home, that I look at very narrow data to help them determine what remodeling may or may not help them get more for their home when they go to sell.

 If you are doing a renovation for yourself to live in for a period of time, then do what you want to your home!
-If you are doing a renovation to sell your house and make more money off the sale, make sure you do your research on how much the return on your investment may be.
+If you are doing a renovation to sell your house and make more money off the sale, make sure you do your research on how much the return on your investment may be to determine which renovation is better for you.
 It isn’t worth putting a lot into a renovation if you, on average in Baltimore, would get 51% back on that investment!

 To find out what may be best for you to sell your Towson home, please contact me.
 I would be happy to help!